Cloudzik1337/Interactive-Python-Menu/README.md

 ```
 2. Drag menu.py to your project:
-3. Import menu.py and use `menu.Menu(options, color=Colors.CYAN, style=Styles.DEFAULT, pretext=None)` module
+3. Import menu.py and use `ex_menu = menu.Menu(options, color=Colors.CYAN, style=Styles.DEFAULT, pretext=None)` module
+4. `User_choice = ex_menu.launch(response="String")` # String Or index will be returned to User_choice var or just step 5
-4. To get user selected input use menu.selected for str or menu.selected_index for index of options dict
+5. To get user selected input use menu.selected for str or menu.selected_index for index of options dict
 ## Example
 ```python
 import menu